WILD BUCK AMERICAN RYE WHISKEY

 AGING

 Whiskies do not mature in the bottle, only in the cask, so the “age” of a whisky is only between distillation and bottling.
 This reflects how much the cask has interacted with the whisky, changing its chemical makeup and taste.
-Whiskies that have been bottled for many years may have a rarity value but are not “older” and not necessarily “better” than a more recent whisky that matured in wood for a similar time.
+Whiskies bottled for many years may have a rarity value but are not “older” and not necessarily “better” than a more recent whisky that matured in wood for a similar time.
 After a decade or two, additional aging in a barrel does not necessarily improve a whisky.

 PACKAGING